yusuzech/r-web-scraping-cheat-sheet/README.md

 Rselenium launches a Chrome/Firefox/IE browser where you can simulate human actions like clicking on links, scrolling up or down.

-It is a very convenient tool and it will render JavaScript and Interactive content automatically, so you don't need to worry about the complex HTTP and AJAX stuff.
-But there are also some limitations to it:
+It is a very convenient tool, and it renders JavaScript and Interactive content automatically, so you don't need to worry about the complex HTTP and AJAX stuff.
+However, there are also some limitations to it:

 1. The first limitation is that:  it is very slow.
 Depending on the complexity of the websites, it could take seconds to render a single page while using httr/rvest takes less than one second.
 It is fine if you only want to scrape several hundred pages.
 However, if you want scrape thousands or ten thousands of pages, then the speed will become an issue.
-2. The second limitation is that: There is little online resources on Rselenium.
+2. The second limitation is that: There are little online resources on Rselenium.
 In many situations, you can't find related posts on Stack Overflow that solve your problem.
-You may need to refer to Python/Java Selenium posts for answers and sometimes answers can't be applied in R.
+You may need to refer to Python/Java Selenium posts for answers, and sometimes answers can't be applied in R.

-More detailed usage will be explained in **Web Scraping using Rselenium**.
+More detailed usage is explained in **Web Scraping using Rselenium**.

 ### 1.7.2. <a name="rvest7.2">Content Inside iFrames</a>

-Iframes are other websites imbedded in the websites you are viewing as explained on [Wikipedia](https://en.wikipedia.org/wiki/HTML_element#Frames):
+Iframes are other websites embedded in the websites you are viewing as explained on [Wikipedia](https://en.wikipedia.org/wiki/HTML_element#Frames):

 > Frames allow a visual HTML Browser window to be split into segments, each of which can show a different document.
 This can lower bandwidth use, as repeating parts of a layout can be used in one frame, while variable content is displayed in another.
 This may come at a certain usability cost, especially in non-visual user agents,[[51\]](https://en.wikipedia.org/wiki/HTML_element#cite_note-58) due to separate and independent documents (or websites) being displayed adjacent to each other and being allowed to interact with the same parent window.
 Because of this cost, frames (excluding the `<iframe>` element) are only allowed in HTML 4.01 Frame-set.
 Iframes can also hold documents on different servers.
-In this case the interaction between windows is blocked by the browser.
+In this case, the interaction between windows is blocked by the browser.